DJScias/EasySearch/README.md

 Copyright © 2014 - MLG and its contributors (http://goo.gl/DXv6T8)

-Popcorn Time is released under the GPL
+MLG is released under the GPL